hachyderm/community/community.hachyderm.io/content/en/blog/incidents/2022-12-13-root-filesystem-full/index.md

 We were able to respond and recover in less than 10 minutes.

-We were able to document and more forward in less than 60 minutes.
+We were able to document and move forward in less than 60 minutes.

 ### Things that went poorly